vdclab/vdclab-wiki/resources/general_resources/EMBL-EBI.md

 # EMBL-EBI pages related on the wiki

 Other name for this section could be used.
-Maybe `tools of the website` or `interesting features` or `Other NCBI wiki pages` or `Selected EMBL wiki pages` or `Useful EMBL sub pages`.
+Maybe `tools of the website` or `interesting features` or `Other EMBL wiki pages` or `Selected EMBL wiki pages` or `Useful EMBL sub pages`.
 Need some reflexion about it

 ## Alignment